 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
-There are several reasons for this discrepancy, such as more retirements and competition from other industries.
-It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
+This shortage is because of several things, like a higher rate of retirement and competition from other industries.
+It's also more likely for young people to start pursuing college degrees rather than a licensed trade like HVAC.

 Is HVAC a Hard Career?